nejcpintar/curriculumvitae/README.md

 # What is this?
 This is a program that outputs my CV

-#But, how do I see it?
+#But, I just want to see your CV
 If you're a developer and have the latest XCode installed just clone and build the project.
 If you are not, here's a formatted copy of the output:

 ##Nejc Pintar